AlvesThales/shopping-basket-app/README.md

 - Logging
 - Code First Migrations
 - SOLID design principles
-- Design patterns (Strategy, Dependency Injection, etc.)
+- Design patterns (Mediator, Strategy, Dependency Injection, etc.)

 ##  Improvements

-Some points to improve if there was more time, or for a real production scenario:
+Some points to improve:
 - Increase the Unit Tests coverage to be higher than 80%
-- Add integration tests
+- Automate integration tests with docker and scripts
-- Add caching
-- Add a monitoring tool such as Kibana
-- Parametrize application properties with profiles
-- Use vaults to store sensitive data
-- Use two databases, one for writing, another for reading
+- UI for registering products
+- Move Discounts to a database instead of defining them in the backend